coreos/coreos-kubernetes/multi-node/libvirt/README.md

 These images will store the differences between the VM and the base image separately for each machine.

+## Generate TLS keys

+See the included script `gentls.sh` for steps.
+Running the script will generate a new CA, issue certs for the master, worker, and `kubectl` command line tool.

 ## Generate ssh keys

 It is good practice to use dedicated credentials for accessing guest systems.